 Empowering future generations

-Pumped storage hydropower systems act as a gravity-fed water battery, storing excess power in a high-elevation reservoir and delivering that power to the grid when it’s needed most.
-The proven technology is the most common form of energy storage in the U.S., representing the vast majority of all utility-scale storage, according to the US Department of Energy.
+Pumped storage hydropower offers both.
+This proven technology operates like a gravity-fed water battery, storing excess power in a high-elevation reservoir and delivering that power to the grid when it’s needed most.
+It is the most common form of energy storage in the United States, and with a century-long lifespan, pumped storage hydro delivers economic benefits to communities for generations.

 Project Overview